 As MGC started to research the history of these sites which is very important in understanding how any haunting came about, we found out that she was exactly right.
 There’s more to this story than what is overly documented in the media, in which many instances is absolutely wrong.
 We’ve broken it down in sections, and we urge you to return and read up on how Bobby Mackey’s Music World became known as one of the most famous haunted location in the United States, and who or what is really the source of any supernatural occurrences.

-Note: Since we spoke with Wanda Kay she has become very ill.
-For more information click HERE
+Note: Since we spoke with Wanda Kay she has become very ill, and she passed away on October 15, 2017.

 On Feb.
 2nd, 1896 The Courier-Journal wrote a short piece about the mysterious remains of a woman who was found beheaded in a lonely area, about one mile south of Fort Thomas, Kentucky.
 The crime was compared to the work of Jack the Ripper.
 Only 5 years before H. H. Holmes had stalked the World’s Fair for his victims, and the year after that Lizzie Borden’s parents had been hacked to death in their home.

 Initially it was suspected she was an “abandoned woman” from Cincinnati, and law enforcement was unable to find her head, despite bringing in blood hounds to find it.
 A soldier in Ft.
 Thomas reported seeing a man and a woman walking out late at night along Alexandria Pike close to where the body was found, and a sergeant claimed he had heard a woman scream around midnight.